owl-lab/owl_guide/book/project/jianxin_aeos.rst

 This question would be easy to solve if there is one single suitable input size threshold for every operation.
 Alas, that's not the case.
 Let's do a small experiment.
-We compare the performance of two operations, :math:`abs` and :math:`sin`, in three cases: running them without using OpenMP, with 2 threads OpenMP, and with 4 threads OpenMP.
+We compare the performance of two operations, :math:`abs` (calculate absolute value) and :math:`sin`, in three cases: running them without using OpenMP, with 2 threads OpenMP, and with 4 threads OpenMP.

 .. figure:: ../figure/owl_aeos_cross.png